Skip to content Accessibility info

 But "typical" covers a wide range.
 A single driver with an older car and high deductibles might pay $1,100 per year.
 A family with three newer vehicles and a teen driver could pay $5,500 or more.

-Here is how the costs spread out across our 1,600+ active policies in Northeast Florida:
+Here is how pricing breaks down across our active auto policies in Northeast Florida.

 Where You FallAnnual Cost (12 Months)Per 6-Month BillWhat This Means